Common Social Media Mistakes Entrepreneurs Make

 DJ Waldow, Founder & CEO of Waldow SocialFollow @djwaldow

-Agreed with all!
+Agreed with all the experts!
 Also to include forgetting the 80/20 rule to engage with the targeted audience 80% of the time in a light, not too serious, yet genuine fashion, not focused on business but on a human level as DJ mentioned and 20% of the time to zero in on business and targeted strategies to gain conversions and improve ROI.

 More Articles of Interest